Juhyung-L/display_sdf_gazebo_tutorial/README.md

 The plugin can be added by adding the following lines to the urdf file. https://github.com/Juhyung-L/set_up_odometry_gazebo/blob/f9440aa32a401a050f4bbab892a4a0c174fe542e/models/mobile_bot_model.urdf#L147-L214
-Note that the plugin requires it to be connected to a /<link/> since an imu sensor is a physical device with mass and dimensions in real life.
+Note that the plugin requires it to be connected to a &lt;link&gt; since an imu sensor is a physical device with mass and dimensions in real life.

 **joint-state-publisher package:**
 The joint-state-publisher publishes the state (position and velocity) of all the **NON-FIXED** joints in a robot model provided by a urdf file.
 The information is published to the /joint_state topic.